Documenting the American South

 • Subject Notes

 In 1942, the British trawler, the HMT Bedfordshire, came to the United States as part of the Allied effort during World War II.
-While patrolling the waters of the Outer Banks for German Naval activity, the boat was torpedoed by a U-Boat and all crewmen aboard were lost.
-Only four bodies were recovered and were laid to rest on Ocracoke, in a tiny plot that is the smallest Commonwealth War Graves Commission gravesite in the world.
+While patrolling the waters of the Outer Banks for German Naval activity, the boat was torpedoed by a U-Boat on May 11, 1942, and all thirty-seven crewmen aboard were lost.
+Only four bodies were recovered.
+They were laid to rest on Ocracoke in a tiny plot considered the smallest Commonwealth War Graves Commission grave site in the world.
+Coast Guard service members buried the four recovered bodies in a plot gifted by an Ocracoke family, with the subsequent addition of a fence around the plot.
+The burial event in 1942 was attended by a 21-gun salute.

 • Post Dedication Use

-Every year on the Thursday and Friday closest to May 11th, a memorial service is held by both US and British troops to honor the British seamen buried on the island of Ocracoke.
+Every year on the Thursday and Friday closest to May 11th, a memorial service is held by the U.S. National Park Service, the U.S. Coast Guard, and members of the British Royal Navy.